 Monitoring is essential in understanding the status of the lake and establishing progress over time.
 Monitoring for Birch Lake has been in place since 1997 and reported to the MPCA.
 Seasonal average TP (micrograms/L) has fluctuated over the years.
 TP has ranged from a low of 14 (2016) to a high of 42 (2001).
 In 2019, the average was 18.
-A summary graph of the trends through time is shown below.
 This graph was taken from the annual monitoring report that is prepared by VLAWMO and available on the VLAWMO website.
 Figure 3.
 Phosphorus and chlorophyll a trends through time in Birch Lake.
 Values have fluctuated over time with varying water levels.
 Current levels show a fairly steady decline in P levels.
 The dip in 2016 likely corresponded to a fairly wet year and high water levels.